-So, with this being such a major religion, how exactly did genuine Vodun, practiced all throughout Benin, Dominican Republic, Ghana, Haiti, Togo, and other such countries begin being ostracized by western countries?
+So, with this being such a major religion, how exactly did Vodun, a religion practiced all throughout Benin, The Dominican Republic, Ghana, Haiti, Togo, and other such countries begin being ostracized by western countries?

 Vodun From a Western Viewpoint:

-Slaves were baptized in catholic tradition upon arriving in Haiti and nearby surrounding areas, however, there wasn’t sufficient Christian infrastructure present throughout the early 19th century to keep up the religion.
+Slaves were often baptized in Catholic tradition upon arriving in Haiti and nearby surrounding areas, however, there wasn’t sufficient Christian infrastructure present throughout the early 19th century to adequately prop the religion up.
 This resulted in most slaves following their initial indigenous religion.
 They practiced in secret, often while also attending mass regularly.

 An inaccurate and breathtaking novel (S. St. John, “Haiti along with the Black Republic”) was composed in 1884.
 It explained Vodun as a deeply bad faith, and also comprised lurid descriptions of individual sacrifice, cannibalism, etc., a number of which was pulled from Vodun priests by torture.
 This book grabbed the imagination of people beyond the West Indies, and had been responsible for a lot of the misunderstanding and anxiety that’s current now.
 Hollywood discovered this a rich resource for Voodoo screen performances.
 Horror movies started in the 1930’s and continue now to decipher Vodun.
 It’s only since the late 1950’s that exact studies by anthropologists were published.